seagullbird/BLEXT/docs/_sources/api1.0.rst

 Update an Existing Blog
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 Updating an existing blog is pretty much the same as creating a new one.
 Except that if an existing blog is to be updated, a blog id should be provided.
+Besides, you should use ``PUT`` instead of ``POST`` to update an existing blog.

 .. code-block:: shell

-	$ http --json --auth token: POST https://blext.herokuapp.com/api/v1.0/blogs/1 \
+	$ http --json --auth token: PUT https://blext.herokuapp.com/api/v1.0/blogs/1 \
 	> "body=<body>" \
 	> "draft=false"